Carrollian and celestial spaces at infinity: Geometric realisations

 from where we see that $\dim \Graff(p,n) = (n-p)(p+1)$.
 In the case of hyperplanes (or dually lines), $\dim \Graff(n-1,n) = n$, which is one dimension higher than $\Gr(n-1,n)$.
 This is easy to visualise.
 Since translating by a vector tangent to a hyperplane does not move the hyperplane, we need only translate along the perpendicular line.
 This exhibits $\Graff(n-1,n)$ as a principal $\RR$-bundle over $\Gr(n-1,n)$: the fibre at a hyperplane $\mathcal{H}$ is precisely $\mathcal{H}^\perp$.
 If we identify $\Gr(n-1,n)$ with the projective space $\RP^{n-1}$, then $\Graff(n-1,n)$ is the total space of the tautological line bundle of $\RP^{n-1}$, so called because the fibre at a point in $\RP^{n-1}$ is precisely the line to which that point corresponds.

-We put again a lorentzian inner product on $\RR^{n}$ and let us restrict to hyperplanes.
+Now let us see what happens when we put a lorentzian inner product on $\RR^{n}$ and let us restrict to hyperplanes.
 We may now partition the affine grassmannian by the causal type of the affine hyperplane.
 Since translations do not alter the causal type, we see that all translates of a timelike (resp. spacelike or null) hyperplane will be timelike (resp. spacelike or null) affine hyperplanes.
 Translating an affine hyperplane back to the origin gives a hyperplane of the same causal type and hence the tautological fibration $\Graff(n-1,n) \to \Gr(n-1,n)$ restricts to the submanifolds of timelike, spacelike or null hyperplanes in $\Gr(n-1,n)$ to given three principal $\RR$-bundles:

 The first two are easy to visualise: they correspond to translating a given timelike (resp. spacelike) hyperplane along its perpendicular spacelike (resp. timelike) line.
 In the null case, the perpendicular lies on the plane and this description is not accurate.
 We can of course, translate by a line not on the null plane, which we could choose to be a null line without loss of generality.